 This fund from Eaton Vance looks to provide broad exposure to the floating-rate loan market by providing diversified exposure to the asset class.
 The fund provides exposure to the loan markets’ many sectors, credit tiers, and issuers.
 The low durations may help reduce interest-rate risk and lower portfolio volatility.
 To learn more, check out the EFR fact sheet on the Eaton Vance website.

 SRLN - SPDR Blackstone/GSO Senior Loan ETF

 Our second SPDR on this list seeks to provide current income consistent with the preservation of capital.
-The Fund invests substantially all of its assets in the Blackstone/GSO Senior Loan Portfolio, a separate series of the SSgA Master Trust with an identical investment objective as the Fund.
-The Portfolio seeks to outperform the Markit iBoxx USD Liquid Leveraged Loan Index (the "Primary Index") and the S&P/LSTA U.S. Leveraged Loan 100 Index (the "Secondary Index") by normally investing at least 80% of its net assets (plus any borrowings for investment purposes) in Senior Loans.
+The fund invests all of its assets in the Blackstone/GSO Senior Loan Portfolio, a separate series of the SSgA Master Trust with an identical investment objective as the Fund.
+The Portfolio seeks to outperform the Markit iBoxx USD Liquid Leveraged Loan Index (the "Primary Index") and the S&P/LSTA U.S. Leveraged Loan 100 Index (the "Secondary Index") by normally investing at least 80 percent of its net assets (plus any borrowings for investment purposes) in Senior Loans.

-For purposes of this 80% test, "Senior Loans" are first lien senior secured floating rate bank loans.
+For purposes of this 80 percent test, "Senior Loans" are first lien senior secured floating rate bank loans.
 If you want to learn more, then visit the SRLN page.

 BKLN - Power Shares Senior Loan ETF